-Graded Full Credit (100%), Baseline Credit (80%), Half Credit (50%), or Zero Credit.
-Lowest score drops.
+Graded Honors Credit (100%), Satisfactory Credit (80%), Entry Credit (60%), or Zero Credit.

 The point of "homework" is that you do it at home, alone, sometimes just going through the motions.
 The point of "prepwork" is that you do it to prepare for an upcoming class session where you'll be working with your peers on your writing, so you arrive ready to move forward in your thinking and writing process.
 The emphasis here is equally on work as on prep: you need to think as hard as you can on your own and work out your own responses, critiques, and questions, rather than skimming and hoping that someone will "go over it" in class for you.
-There are usually no "right" answers, but there are answers that wrestle and delve, building your thinking-and-writing muscles-for Full Credit-as opposed to answers that get the gist and run, which will usually earn Baseline Credit.